A Case Report of a New Variant Associated with Vici Syndrome in a Turkish Infant; EPG5 Frameshift Variant

 avatar Rojan Ipek ORCID 1 , avatar Büşra Eser Çavdartepe ORCID 2 , avatar Leyla Hazar ORCID 3 , *

-Department of Pediatric Neurology, Dicle University Medical Faculty, Diyarbakır, Turkey
+Department of Pediatric Neurology, Medical Faculty, Dicle University, Diyarbakır, Turkey

 Department of Medical Genetics, Konya City Hospital, Konya, Turkey

-Department of Ophthalmology, Dicle University, Diyarbakır, Turkiye
+Department of Ophthalmology, Medical Faculty, Dicle University, Diyarbakır, Turkiye

-how to cite: Ipek R, Eser Çavdartepe B, Hazar L. A Case Report of a New Variant Associated with Vici Syndrome in a Turkish Infant; EPG5 Frameshift Variant.
+How To Cite Ipek R, Eser Çavdartepe B, Hazar L. A Case Report of a New Variant Associated with Vici Syndrome in a Turkish Infant; EPG5 Frameshift Variant.
 Iran J Pediatr.
-2024;In Press(In Press):e147040. https://doi.org/10.5812/ijp-147040.
+2025;35(1):e147040. https://doi.org/10.5812/ijp-147040.

 Abstract